ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 $ ant build-advanced-querymix-virtuoso
 ```

-Result of the build process is saved to a distribution folder: _'dist/'_ :
+Result of build process is saved to a distribution folder: _'dist/'_ :
 * ***semantic_publishing_benchmark.jar*** - the benchmark test driver
 * ***data/*** - folder containing all necessary data to run the benchmark
 * ***test.properties*** - a configuration file with parameters for configuring the benchmark driver